-My wife, Lori, and I just got back from a trip to Japan and China.
+My wife, Lori, and I recently traveled to Japan and China.
 We went to Japan to see Lori’s Mom, who is staying with Lori’s brother and sister-in-law—we wanted to see them too!
 And since we were on that side of the world, we flew to China to see our daughter, Tricia, who serves as a missionary in that country.

 On our first day in Tokyo, Lori’s brother took us to a couple Japanese religious shrines.
 We watched as hundreds, perhaps thousands, of people would throw coins into coffers, go through a ceremonial washing, walk the stairs to the shrine, and then clap their hands.
 My brother-in-law told me they clap their hands to “wake up the gods.”

 This sight was deeply disturbing to me.
 I immediately had a sick feeling in my stomach.
 The religious ritual was sad and silly.
 These well-meaning, but misinformed folks were trying to wake up the gods.

 “I lift up my eyes to the mountains—where does my help come from?
 My help comes from the Lord, the Maker of heaven and earth.
 He will not let your foot slip—he who watches over you will not slumber; indeed, he who watches over Israel will neither slumber nor sleep.” —Psalm 121:1-4 (NIV)

 God isn’t asleep.
 He doesn’t need to wake up.
 We need to wake up!